 Bordeaux has 362 historic monuments (second only to Paris), to visit them all will probably take weeks.
 So here in this article, I will cover only the most interesting/ beautiful ones.
 If you’re interested in a more deep understanding of the history and architecture of Bordeau you might consider the two hours guided walking tour, offered by the tourist office.
 Or a guided bicycle tour that will allow you to discover some of the most interesting spots in Bordeau in just a few hours.

 Also, despite it being the world capital of wine, I did not include wine-related activities in this article.
 I believe you need more than two days from that.
 If however, you do want to include a wine-related experience on your visit here, check out my articles about the Bordeaux wine region and wineries in Saint Emilion.

-Although this guide proposes a specific route to follow, feel free to take whatever you want from the list and adopt it to your style of travelling.
+Although this guide proposes a specific route to follow, feel free to take whatever you want from the list, and adapt it to your style of travel.
 You can switch the order of places you’re planning to visit but pay attention to things that are taking place only on Saturdays or Sundays.
-This list is quite dense so if you come for more than two days, feel free to reduce the pace and take some time to visit the city more calmly, enjoy its cafés and the general atmosphere.
+This list is quite dense so if you come for more than two days, feel free to reduce the pace and take some time to visit the city more calmly, and enjoy its cafés and the general atmosphere.

 One last thing before we dive in.
-If you’re looking for a hotel to stay in during your visit here, check out my post about the best places to stay in Bordeaux.
+If you’re looking for a hotel to stay in during your visit here, check out my posts about the best districts in Bordeaux and about the best places to stay in Bordeaux.
 I’ve included some beautiful boutique hotels and several more affordable ones.